jdk1997/cricket_score_notifier/README.md

 # Cricket score notifier
 Get live cricket scores on your desktop.
-The output will be something like this
+Notifications are displayed using notify2 and the scores are fetched using PyCricbuzz.
 ![Screenshot](Screenshot.png)